-- 1. Turn the LP gas tank valve OFF. - Move "OFF" lever located at bottom of thermostat to the right if set on "OFF" position.
+- 1. Close the LP gas tank valve. - 2.
+Turn thermostat switch on.

 - 3. Set thermostat above room temperature to begin blower operation.
 A slight delay will occur before the blower comes on.
 Allow blower to run for 5 minutes for combustion chamber purge cycle. - 4.
 After 5 minutes, move thermostat lever below room temperature.
 Blower will remain on.
 Wait approximately 2 minutes for blower to go off. - 5.
-Turn LP gas tank valve ON. - 6.
-Set thermostat to desired setting.
+Open LP gas tank valve. - 6.
+Set thermostat to desired temperature.
 If set above room temperature, blower will come on. - 7.
 Allow 30 seconds for main burner to light after blower comes on.
 This furnace is equipped with an ignition device which automatically lights the burner.
-Do not try to light the burner by hand. - 8.
-If burner does not light, repeat Steps 1 through 5. - If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service agency.
+Do not try to light the burner by hand.

+- 8. If burner does not light, repeat Steps 1 through 5.
+(If heat does not come out of the heat duct after a minute or so, the burner is not lit.) - 9.
+If after three (3) attempts with no ignition, go to shut-down and contact your dealer or a local recreational vehicle service agency.
 Do not continue to cycle furnace through thermostat in an attempt to get ignition.